-Silva Lining’s Care Plan – reviews so far
+Silva Lining’s Care Plan

 We were really pleased with our performance in July 2018 at Puppet Place, Silva Lining’s Care Plan 5th July 2018, lots of great reactions.
 It reinforced my belief that the most important issue and theme of our time is what it is to care.
 “If we are not to turn into robots, if we are to retain our humanness, then we urgently need to understand what makes us human.
 We KNOW that caring is powerful, precisely BECAUSE care gets marginalized, silenced, bullied off the agenda.
 But carers are the silent majority.
 That’s why this play is vital.”
 Dr Ingrid Wassenaar.